Kozea/Radicale/DOCUMENTATION.md

 _(>= 3.3.0)_

-LDAP base DN of the ldap server.
-This parameter must be provided if auth type is ldap.
+Base DN of the LDAP server.
+Mandatory for auth type `ldap`.

-Default:
+Default: (unset)

 ##### ldap_reader_dn

 _(>= 3.3.0)_

-The DN of a ldap user with read access to get the user accounts.
-This parameter must be provided if auth type is ldap.
+DN of a LDAP user with read access users and - if defined - groups.
+Mandatory for auth type `ldap`.

-Default:
+Default: (unset)

 ##### ldap_secret

 _(>= 3.3.0)_

-The password of the ldap_reader_dn.
-Either this parameter or `ldap_secret_file` must be provided if auth type is ldap.
+Password of `ldap_reader_dn`.
+Mandatory for auth type `ldap` unless `ldap_secret_file` is given.

-Default:
+Default: (unset)

 ##### ldap_secret_file

 _(>= 3.3.0)_

-Path of the file containing the password of the ldap_reader_dn.
-Either this parameter or `ldap_secret` must be provided if auth type is ldap.
+Path to the file containing the password of `ldap_reader_dn`.
+Mandatory for auth type `ldap` unless `ldap_secret` is given.

-Default:
+Default: (unset)

 ##### ldap_filter

 _(>= 3.3.0)_

-The search filter to find the user DN to authenticate by the username.
-User '{0}' as placeholder for the user name.
+Filter to search for the LDAP entry of the user to authenticate.
+It must contain '{0}' as placeholder for the login name.

 Default: `(cn={0})`